AnayPampatwar-ORG/webapp/README.md

 - Develop a web application with RESTful API without any UI

 ### Assignment 2
-- Make use of ORM Framework like Sequalize
+- Make use of ORM Framework like Sequalize.